beeper/bridge-manager/README.md

 it's possible some bridges won't work - you can report such cases in the self-hosting support room linked below or in GitHub issues here</sub>

-In the future, we may also support self-hosting the official bridges for maximum security using this tool (so that message re-encryption happens on a machine you control rather than on Beeper servers).
-This tool can technically already be used for the official bridges, but they also need specific configuration to work optimally, so you shouldn't do it yet.
-If you really want to, use a different bridge name (e.g. `whatsapp2` instead of `whatsapp`).
+You can also self-host the official bridges for maximum security using this tool (so that message re-encryption happens on a machine you control rather than on Beeper servers).
+However, not all the official bridges are supported yet.
+See the "Official bridges" section below for instructions and the list of supported bridges.

 Please note that self-hosted bridges are not entitled to the usual level of customer support on Beeper.
 If you need help with self-hosting bridges using